galanteh/SQL-Stream-Builder-Exercise/README.md

 <a name="CDC"></a>
 # Lab 7 - Real World example with Jsons of CDC
-In this lab, we will for example, use NiFi and SSB at Flink to process Json comming with information of CDC of another database system.
+In this lab, we will for example, use NiFi, Kafka and SSB at Flink to process Json comming with information of CDC of another database system.

 * In our first approach, we will use real JSON files that are located in the files directory of this repo.
 * We will build a flow in NiFi to get the files, query that information upon on the type of operation and we will put in new Topics depending on the operation.
+* Insert that operations on JSON in three Kafka topics
-* After doing that at NiFi, we will take them with SSB from the topcis and Query the information with virtual tables and SQL.
+* After doing that we will take them with SSB from the topcis and Query the information with virtual tables and SQL.

 ## Part A - NiFi Get the files from Github
 1. First, let's go to NiFi and create a new Process Group called LabJson